LFLCH/school-projects/README.md

 📹 : If you play with it, you should see something like in the following video, or in [these](fourmis/Fourmis/img/) captures

 https://user-images.githubusercontent.com/62034725/213896468-51edd675-d7ee-4bb3-8d6d-012a0cb9bba7.mp4

+# Work in progress
+////////////////////////////////////////////////////////////////////////

+🚧The Following projects presentations are not finished of editing🚧<br>
+*I am currently looking for my old projects* <br>
+*and the executables that were associated with them*

+//////////////////////////////////////////////////////////////////////

+## Hackathon
+### Presentation
+📆 : 2 days (May 2022)

+🧑‍💻 : Group of 4 students :  Jérémy Bindel, Germaine Nyatsikor, Yazid Benjamaa & I.

+🛠️ : ```java```

+📖 : 2D action-adventure game in less than 28 hours.
+In Java, with the Swing library.
+It was a subject in its own right, but we did not have a specific lesson (we followed the instructions given in the morning)

+## Hangman Game
+### Presentation
+📆 : 1 month (June 2021)

+🧑‍💻 : In pairs, with Jérémy Bindel

+🛠️ : ```HTML5``` ```CSS``` ```JavaScript``` ```PHP```

+📖 : Game development with basic web and database technologies of a hangman game.
+It was the final part of our WEB class, where we learnt the fundamentals, with a lot of practical works.